oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-The SD-JWT-R MAY contain further claims, for example, to ensure a binding
-to a concrete transaction (in the example the `nonce` and `aud` claims).
+When the holder sends SD-JWT-R to the Verifier, it MUST be a base64url-encoded
+JWS as described in Section 5.1 of [@!RFC7515].
+JWS Compact Serialization and
+JWS JSON Serialization can be used.

 If holder binding is desired, the SD-JWT-R is signed by the holder.
 If no
 holder binding is to be used, the `none` algorithm is used, i.e., the document
 is not signed.

-In any case, the result is encoded as described in [@!RFC7519] (here for Example 1):
+Below is a non-normative example of a representation of SD-JWT-R for SD-JWT
+given in Example 1 using JWS Compact Serialization:

 {#example-simple-release-encoded}
 ```